The Story of Hedonism by Phil Cheeseman

 None of the Hedonism crew knew if anyone was going to turn up beyond themselves and their immediate crowd.
 But despite the far-flung location and inauspicious time of year, turn up they did, in numbers.
 Nobody knows for sure how many came through the door, but it was at least 300 and maybe as many as 500.
 What mattered was the energy was there.
 The sparks had ignited.
 Among the partygoers were Danny and Jenni Rampling, who were married that day and spent their honeymoon evening in Alperton Lane.

 I had no premonition it was going to go off.
 The energy just felt right.
-It was a continuous vibe from New York to Future to Shoom.
+It was a continuous vibe from New York to Delirium to Future to Shoom.
 I think it was the music; it was powerful and was having powerful effects.
 And of course not forgetting the ecstasy, which was creating a dynamic and pulsating vibe, a mental expansion.
 People were letting go on the dancefloor.
 The vibe felt heavy, the stew was getting thicker with each event.
 It made the intensity, especially when Colin got on the decks.
 He could feel the vibe and knew how to cook the music to make it more intense.

 Faver cut his teeth as a leading dancefloor DJ during his long stint at the Camden Palace and played at many of the key clubs and events prior to and during the birth of the London house scene.
-He was an essential part of the DJ roster during Kiss FM’s pirate days when it was hugely influential in shaping the tastes of London’s clubbers.
-He was always at the cutting edge, always moving ahead, always the champion of innovation.
+An essential part of the DJ roster during Kiss FM’s pirate days when it was hugely influential in shaping the tastes of London’s clubbers, he was always at the cutting edge, always moving ahead, always the champion of innovation.
 As house took hold he enlisted trumpeter Gordon Matthewman, keyboard player Ian B and rapper Mr C to augment his sets, a pioneering move soon copied by others.
 But he didn’t promote his own club night, he wasn’t a record producer and his humility outweighed his ambition.
 Somehow he became a footnote in the history of the house explosion.
 But those who were there at the time, no more so than his contemporaries and those he inspired, knew just how critical his contribution was.
 In truth, Faver was the Don.

 Left to right: Mr C, Gordon Matthewman, Ian B, Colin Faver.
 Hedonism 3